 sudo apt-get update sudo apt-get upgrade

 Also, install the below packages on your system required for commands next in this tutorial.

 The Debian 9 base repositories contain Apache 2.4 packages.
 You can simply install Apache2 packages by running the following commands on your Debian 9 system.

 Debian 9 base repository contains MariaDB (Replacement of MySQL) as default database server.
 If you are okay to go with MariaDB execute commands to install else follow MySQL server installation tutorial.

 sudo apt-get install mysql-server

 Step 4 – Install PHP

-Default Debian 9 system repositories contain older PHP version.
-To install latest PHP version add a third-party PPA to your system.
+Default Debian 9 system repositories contain an older PHP version.
+To install the latest PHP version add a third-party PPA to your system.
 Run the below command to add PPA to your system.

 wget -q https://packages.sury.org/php/apt.gpg -O- | sudo apt-key add - sudo echo "deb https://packages.sury.org/php/ stretch main" | tee /etc/apt/sources.list.d/php.list

-Then install Latest PHP version on Debian 9.
+Then install the latest PHP version on Debian 9.

 sudo apt update sudo apt install php php-mysql libapache2-mod-php